WolfControl/esp-messaging/README.md

-# ESP Messaging
+# Messaging Library for ESP32/ESP8266 Devices

 ## Introduction

-esp-messaging is a library for sending and receiving messages between ESP32/ESP8266 devices using ESP-NOW or UART.
+ESP-messaging is a library for sending and receiving messages between ESP32/ESP8266 devices using ESP-NOW or UART.
 It allows a user to send JSON messages between devices, abstracting the underlying configuration, communication, and parsing of messages.

 ## Features

-- Send and receive JSON messages between ESP32/ESP8266 devices
+- Separate RTOS tasks for send/receive
-- Message queue for both incoming and outgoing messages
+- Message queueing for inbound/outbound messages
 - Automatic configuration of ESP-NOW and UART
 - Automatic parsing of incoming messages
 - Pass messages to user-defined callback functions
+- Use one or both communication methods at the same time

 ## Installation